SergioGordillo/CounterAppAngular/README.md

 # Which technologies did I use to develop these apps? :thinking:

 They are three little apps to practice Angular.
-I only use Angular (obviously with TS), to develop them. <br>
+I only used Angular (obviously with TS), to develop them. <br>

 # Which is the purpose of these web app? :thinking: